Celiac Plexus Block Treatment in Flowood, MS

 To guide the procedure, your healthcare provider will use fluoroscopy X-rays, CT scans, or endoscopic ultrasounds.

 During the procedure, a local anesthetic is used to numb the treatment area after the area has been sterilized with an antiseptic.
 A small amount of contrast dye is then injected into the back to confirm the correct needle placement during imaging.
 Occasionally, you may feel a pinch and some discomfort.
 In order to numb the nerves, the doctor withdraws the needle and injects another needle with pain medicine (anesthetic) or steroids.
 An alcohol injection is then administered into the celiac plexus using a different needle (for a neurolytic procedure).
 Injections damage nerves, preventing the brain from receiving pain signals.

 Celiac plexus block treatment is available at Jackson Pain Center.
-We serve patients from Jackson MS, Pearl MS, Ridgeland MS, Clinton MS, Byram MS, Richland MS, Florence MS, Madison MS, and Fondren MS.
+We are conveniently located at 1 Layfair Drive, Suite 400 Flowood, MS 39232.
+Contact us for more information.
+We serve patients from Flowood MS, Jackson MS, Pearl MS, Richland MS, Ridgeland MS, Langford MS, Brandon MS and surrounding areas.

 Additional Services You May Need

 ▸ Piriformis Muscle Injection